Floorp-Projects/Floorp/netwerk/docs/dns/dns-over-https-trr.md

 A small set of TRR providers are only available on certain networks.
-Detection is performed in DoHHeuristics.jsm followed by a call to _TRRService::SetDetectedURI_.
+Detection is performed in DoHHeuristics.sys.mjs followed by a call to _TRRService::SetDetectedURI_.
 This causes Firefox to use the network specific TRR provider until a network change occurs.